 Crafting the Heart of Auschwitz

 This booklet was made by Zlatka Pitluk (nee Snajderhauz) with materials found in the camp.
-She passed it on to eighteen other women imprisoned in Auschwitz: Hanka, Mania, Mazal, Hanka W., Berta, Fela, Mala, Ruth, Helene (Lena), Rachela, Eva Pany, Bronia, Cesia, Irena, Mina, Tonia, Gusia (Guta), et Liza.
+She passed it on to eighteen other women imprisoned in Auschwitz: Hanka, Mania, Mazal, Hanka W., Berta, Fela, Mala, Ruth, Helene (Lena), Rachela, Eva Pany, Bronia, Cesia, Irena, Mina, Tonia, Gusia (Guta), et Giza.
 They wrote wishes and messages of hope in Polish, Hebrew, German and French.
 This was an act of resistance, for which the women would have faced beating or death.

 Fania Fainer Arrested and Deported to Stutthof and Auschwitz-Birkenau